 Is HVAC a Stressful Job?

 Any job can be stressful.
-HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Appropriate experience and tools are helpful when resolving these concerns.
-What’s more, paid training and a stable workload help HVAC professionals avoid some of the most common triggers of work-related stress.
+HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a stable workload help HVAC professionals fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Accessing and servicing large equipment can be tiring.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Carrying heavy objects and performing repetitive motions are both common during HVAC work.
+Reaching difficult-to-access equipment can be strenuous.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the widespread use of heating and cooling equipment.
+While a recession can affect any industry, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
 Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-The newest models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
-Sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.
+As HVAC systems continue to advance, reliable expertise will become even more important.
+New forms of heating and cooling systems consume less energy or obtain it from renewable sources including solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
-Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+Other, more specialty (and higher paying) HVAC careers require additional education or certifications.

-Earn certifications by signing up for classes at a community college or trade school.
-How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
+You can become certified by signing up for classes at a community college or trade school.
+The time it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
 Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this influential accreditation further develops your technical knowledge to ensure the highest quality services.
+An acronym for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to maximize your capabilities.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While a little math is needed, the majority of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, a proper education means blending classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While you'll need to know some basic math, most of the HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

 A Day in the Life of an HVAC Technician

-Your work schedule may vary depending on where you work.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.
+A typical workday may vary on the work site as well as your specific skill set.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.

 As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
 Complex jobs may need more time and resources than others, so the number of calls you can go on may vary.

 With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.
+Top earners make between $56,600 and $68,000.
+Then again, salaries may fluctuate based on your location and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary